codepennnn/Fun/README.md

         DATENAME(MONTH, ApplicationDate) AS MonthName,
         LEFT(DATENAME(MONTH, ApplicationDate), 3) AS MonthShort,
         DATEPART(MONTH, ApplicationDate) AS MonthNum,
-        SUM(CASE WHEN n.Status = 'CLOSE' THEN 1 ELSE 0 END) AS Approved,
+        SUM(CASE WHEN Status = 'CLOSE' THEN 1 ELSE 0 END) AS Approved,
         SUM(CASE
-                WHEN n.Status = 'CLOSE'
+                WHEN Status = 'CLOSE'
-                  AND n.ClosedOn IS NOT NULL
+                  AND ClosedOn IS NOT NULL
-                  AND DATEDIFF(DAY, ApplicationDate, n.ClosedOn) <= 1
+                  AND DATEDIFF(DAY, ApplicationDate, ClosedOn) <= 1
             THEN 1 ELSE 0
         END) AS ApprovedUnderSLA
     FROM NoticeFiltered
+    GROUP BY
+        FORMAT(ApplicationDate, 'yyyy-MM'),
+        DATEPART(MONTH, ApplicationDate),
-    GROUP BY FORMAT(ApplicationDate, 'yyyy-MM'), DATEPART(MONTH, ApplicationDate), DATENAME(MONTH, ApplicationDate)
+        DATENAME(MONTH, ApplicationDate)
 ),

 NoticePivoted AS (